Yandex Cloud

 3. To connect to the database after migration, specify the new host’s FQDN in your backend or client, e.g., in your application code or graphical IDE.
 Delete the original host's FQDN in your source availability zone.

-To get the FQDN, request the list of hosts in the cluster:
+You can get this FQDN from the list of hosts in your cluster:

 yc managed-mongodb host list --cluster-name <cluster_name>